rajatsahu18/team_oxygen/README.md

 ![Screenshot (2646)](https://user-images.githubusercontent.com/61904192/115172711-7243d300-a0e3-11eb-9868-ba74e61c2784.png)

 #### 2. Click on the signup button to create a new account if you don't have one.
-You cant't create an account with same email address.
+You can't create an account with same email address.
 ![Screenshot (2647)](https://user-images.githubusercontent.com/61904192/115172781-9acbcd00-a0e3-11eb-94fe-57620d042213.png)

 ![Screenshot (2649)](https://user-images.githubusercontent.com/61904192/115172910-cd75c580-a0e3-11eb-9981-a38e26c67d7f.png)
 #### 3. Enter the valid email and password and choose stay login.
-This will help you to login the website without entering the details from the next time.Click login button.
+This will help you to login the website without entering the details from the next time.
+Click login button.
 We are storing the account details in local storage.
 ![Screen shot (2650)](https://user-images.githubusercontent.com/61904192/115172805-a15a4480-a0e3-11eb-9b5a-244dae873dd7.png)
 ![Screenshot (2666)](https://user-images.githubusercontent.com/61904192/115173448-f21e6d00-a0e4-11eb-9413-9c9541d100c5.png)